sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointOptions/index.md

   * To specify a desired set of samples V to use when undersampling in voronoi-X, set the undersampling fraction to be very small (say 1e-4/1e-5) and set min_samples to V.
+  * For sampling-based approaches, we impose a heuristic maximum allowed particles.
+This bound is used to throw a pre-emptive error for very demanding problem requirements.
+The user MAY MODIFY it to allow the computations beyond the limit.
+  * max_input_viol_prob has been left as addParameter instead of addRequired, so that default values may be specified.
+  * For 'genzps-open', options.thresh permits early termination if instead of maximal reach probability is of interest.
+While this function is for maximal reach probability, this optional feature permits the reuse of code in SReachSet.
   ============================================================================

   This function is part of the Stochastic Reachability Toolbox.